d1scob4ll/OSDA/README.md

 # Repository description
 This repository contain big homework for OSDA and first task from fourth homework.
 # Big homework description
 For big homework I choose these datasets: Wine, Wine_quality, Adult.
-Result of classification by NeuralFCA is:
+Result of classification by NeuralFCA and baselines is:
 Model | Dataset | Accuracy |
 --- | --- | --- |
 DecisionTreeClassifier | Wine | 0.96 |